smartwinnr/site-smartwinnr/site/content/trust/GDPR.md

         <div>
           <h4><b>Dedication to your data privacy </b></h4>
           <p >
           We are wholly invested in our customers' success and the protection of data.
-One way that we deliver on this promise is by helping SmartWinnr customers and users understand, and where applicable, comply with the General Data Protection Regulation <a href="" target="https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en" class="ml_custom_link" id="security-and-certifications">(GDPR)</a>.
+One way that we deliver on this promise is by helping SmartWinnr customers and users understand, and where applicable, comply with the General Data Protection Regulation <a href="https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en" target="_blank" class="ml_custom_link" id="security-and-certifications">(GDPR)</a>.
 The GDPR is designed to give EU citizens more control over their data and seeks to unify a number of existing privacy and security laws under one comprehensive law.
 The GDPR not only applies to organizations located within the EU, but it also applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the company’s location.
           The following sections outline our approach and investment in GDPR compliance in service of our customers and individual data subjects.
           </p>
       </div>
         <div><br>
           <h4><b>Security and certifications</b></h4>
           <p>
             Protecting our customers' information and their user's privacy is extremely important to us.
 We are entrusted with some of our customer's most valuable data, which is why we have built security into every layer of the SmartWinnr Cloud architecture.
 We provide replication, backup, and disaster recovery planning, encryption in transit and at rest, advanced threat detection, common controls, and more.
-Visit the SmartWinnr Security Practices page to learn more about our approach to security.
+Visit the  <a href="/trust/security-policy" class="ml_custom_link">SmartWinnr Security Practices</a> page to learn more about our approach to security.
             </p>
             <p id="international-data-transfers">
             Additionally, we have devoted significant resources towards ensuring our cloud products are built and designed in accordance with widely accepted standards and certifications.
 These standards mirror many of the security and privacy requirements of the GDPR and give our customers a transparent framework by which to measure our software development and data management practices.
 Our data centers, co-location, and managed service providers undergo a thorough security assessment as a part of the evaluation process and then undergo regular SOC 1, SOC 2, and/or ISO/IEC 27001 audits thereafter.